garrett-is-a-swann/obsidian-sentence-enhancers/README.md

 ![sentence-enhancers-spongebob-gif](https://tenor.com/view/sentence-enhancer-sponge-bob-square-pants-dolphin-noises-sailor-gif-21103444)

-An [Obsidian](https://obsidian.md/) plugin supplements the markdown editor node's class selectors with contextual information information to enhance customization by css snippets and themes.
+An [Obsidian](https://obsidian.md/) plugin supplements the workspace/markdown editor node's classes with contextual information information to enhance customization by snippets and themes.

 # Classes

-Obsidian Sentence Enhancers will add classes to a file's MarkdownView container element, prefixed with `ose-`.
+Obsidian Sentence Enhancers will add classes to the workspace/a file's MarkdownView container element, prefixed with `ose_`/`ose--`.
 Users and theme-writers can use these classes to personalize the view of the notes.

 Example: